joaohenggeler/web-cache-exporter/readme_body.txt

 To learn more about this feature, see the "About Groups" help file in the "Groups" folder.

-* Option: -filter-by-groups
+* Long Option: -filter-by-groups <Group Files>
+* Short Option: -fbg <Group Files>
-* Description: Only exports files that match any loaded groups.
+* Description: Only exports files that match groups defined in the specified group files.

+The <Group Files> argument is mandatory and specifies a filename list, where the filenames are separated by forward slashes and appear without the .group file extension.
+This option tells the application that a cached file may only be exported if it matches the groups that are defined in the files specified by this list.

+For example:
+WCE.exe -filter-by-groups "006-Plugin/101-Gaming-Websites" -export-option

+This would filter the output based on the groups that are defined in the files "006-Plugin.group" and "101-Gaming-Websites.group".

-* Option: -ignore-filter-for <Cache Names>
+* Long Option: -ignore-filter-for <Cache Names>
+* Short Option: -iff <Cache Names>
 * Description: Overrides the previous option for specific browsers or plugins.

-* Option: -load-group-files <Group Files>
-* Description: Only loads specific group files.

 The <Cache Names> argument is mandatory and specifies a list of browser or plugin names, separated by forward slashes.
-These names are lowercase and match the -export options.
+These names are lowercase and match the long -export options.
 The names "browsers" and "plugins" can be used to refer to all browsers or plugins, respectively.
 These two categories are mutually exclusive.

 For example:
-WCE.exe -filter-by-groups -ignore-filter-for "plugins/ie" -export-option
+WCE.exe -fbg "006-Plugin/101-Gaming-Websites" -ignore-filter-for "plugins/ie" -export-option

-This would filter the output based on any loaded groups, except for web plugins (Flash, Shockwave, Java) and for Internet Explorer.
+This would filter the output based on any loaded groups, except for web plugins (Flash, Shockwave, Java, Unity) and for Internet Explorer.

-The <Group Files> argument is mandatory and specifies a filename list, where the filenames are separated by forward slashes and appear without the .group file extension.
-All group files are loaded by default.
-This tool will always look for group files in the "Groups" subdirectory in the executable's directory (and not in the current working directory).

-For example:
-WCE.exe -filter-by-groups -load-group-files "006-Plugin/101-Gaming-Websites"
--export-option

-This would load the group files "006-Plugin.group" and "101-Gaming-Websites.group", and would filter the output based on the groups that they define.

-The following options should only be used when exporting the WinINet cache using -export-ie or -find-and-export-all.
+The following options should only be used when exporting the WinINet cache using -export-internet-explorer or -find-and-export-all.

-* Option: -hint-ie <Local AppData Path>
+* Long Option: -hint-ie <Local AppData Path>
+* Short Option: -hie <Local AppData Path>
 * Description: Specifies the absolute path to the Local AppData folder in the computer where the cache originated.